• Skip to main content

 Homemade Circuit Projects

-You are here: Home / Industrial Electronics / Automatic Generator Choke Actuator Circuit
+You are here: Home / Voltage Control and Protection / Automatic Generator Choke Actuator Circuit

 Automatic Generator Choke Actuator Circuit

-The post explains a simple automatic generator choke actuator circuit using a straightforward delay OFF timer circuit and a solenoid device.
+In this post I have explained a simple automatic generator choke actuator circuit using a straightforward delay OFF timer circuit and a solenoid device.
 The circuit was requested by Mr. Bob Perry.

 Technical Specifications